Hidden treasure: Structure of the macadamia nut

 At LIMBUA, only the high-quality macadamia species Integrifolia is cultivated.
+These grow on an organic macadamia tree.

 The smallholders remove the green shells on their farms and use them as animal feed, fertilizer or compost.
 The inner, brown shell, however, is about three millimeters thick and extremely hard.
 To open it gently, we have developed our own handcracking technologies.